-This worksheet was created for advanced biology students to practice using Punnett squares and comparing different types of mutations that affect the blood.
+I created this worksheet for anatomy students to practice using Punnett squares and comparing different types of mutations that affect the blood.

-The worksheet explores sickle cell disease as a codominant trait caused by a mutation in the gene that codes for hemoglobin where individuals who receive two alleles have the disorders, carriers only have one allele.
+The lesson explores sickle cell disease as a codominant trait caused by a mutation in the gene that codes for hemoglobin.
+Individuals who receive two alleles have the disorders, carriers only have one allele.
 I designed the worksheet to be completed on their Chromebooks.
 Highlighted regions in the document indicate spaces where students need to fill in their work.